julelang/manual/src/memory/buffering.md

 }
 ```

-At the example above, `s` will not allocate new buffer for two concatenation.
+At the example above, `s` will not allocate new buffer for concatenations.
 Because buffer is pre-allocated and already have enough size to store complete value.
+The first argument is zero because the first argument is length of the buffer (like slices) which is initialized with nil byte (aka \0).